McLaren 12C: Design

 The 12C is a sports car with the body style of a two-door coupe.
 It has dihedral doors, and it has a rear-wheel drive layout with a longitudinally-placed mid-engine.
 The 12C features a double wishbone and hydraulic suspension, the latter referred to as the ProActive Chassis Control.
-The car uses rack-and-pinion and electric power steering.
-The standard front brakes of the car feature a four-piston fixed calliper configuration, paired with a two-piece front rotor.
+The car uses hydraulically assisted rack-and-pinion power steering powered by an electric pump rather than a traditional belt driven pump from the engine.
+The standard front brakes of the car feature a four-piston fixed caliper configuration, paired with a two-piece front rotor.
 The 12C uses a 3.8-litre twin-turbocharged V8 engine codenamed "M838T", which was produced by Ricardo PLC in West Sussex, England.
 It produces a power output of 616 PS at 7,500 revolutions per minute (rpm) and a torque output of 443 lbft at 3,000 rpm, sufficient to give the car a 0-97 kph acceleration time of 2.9 seconds and a maximum speed of 207 mph.
 The car's transmission is a seven-speed dual-clutch manufactured by Graziano called the SSG.
 (Note: Acronym for "seamless-shift gearbox") Its fuel economy rating is 279 g/km, while its average fuel consumption is about 18.5 mpgus.

 The centre console of the 12C is equipped with a seven-inch touchscreen that controls the Meridian entertainment system and phone functionalities.
 The car also features Bluetooth and Wi-Fi connectivity options.
 The vehicle features ultra-low-profile Pirelli tires, with 19-inch wheels at the front and 20-inch wheels at the rear.